Can I buy regulation crowdfunding securities directly from a company?

-Due to the inherent risks involved with this type of investing, you are limited to how much you can invest during a 12-month period.
+Due to the inherent risks involved with this type of investing, non-accredited investors are limited to how much you can invest during a 12-month period.
 The investment maximum will depend on your annual income and net worth.
 Accredited investors are NOT limited to how much they can invest.
 Click here to find out if you meet the requirements to qualify as an accredited investor.

-If your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or 5% of the greater of your annual income or net worth.
+If either your annual income or your net worth is less than $124,000, then during any 12-month period, you can invest up to the greater of either $2,500 or 5% of the greater of your annual income or net worth.

-What’s the difference between unaccredited and accredited investors?
+What’s the difference between non-accredited and accredited investors?